FRC-Utilities/LibDS/lib/SDS/README.md

 Embedding SDS into your project
 ===

-This is as simple as copying the following files inside your
+This is as simple as copying the `sds.c` and `sds.h` files inside your project.
-project:

-* sds.c
-* sds.h
-* sdsalloc.h

 The source code is small and every C99 compiler should deal with it without issues.

-Using a different allocator for SDS
-===

-Internally sds.c uses the allocator defined into `sdsalloc.h`.
-This header file just defines macros for malloc, realloc and free, and by default libc `malloc()`, `realloc()` and `free()` are used.
-Just edit this file in order to change the name of the allocation functions.

-The program using SDS can call the SDS allocator in order to manipulate SDS pointers (usually not needed but sometimes the program may want to do advanced things) by using the API exported by SDS in order to call the allocator used.
-This is especially useful when the program linked to SDS is using a different allocator compared to what SDS is using.

-The API to access the allocator used by SDS is composed of three functions: `sds_malloc()`, `sds_realloc()` and `sds_free()`.

 Credits and license
 ===

-SDS was created by Salvatore Sanfilippo and is released under the BDS two clause license.
+SDS was created by Salvatore Sanfilippo and is released under the BSD two clause license.
 See the LICENSE file in this source distribution for more information.

-Oran Agra improved SDS version 2 by adding dynamic sized headers in order to save memory for small strings and allow strings greater than 4GB.